Contact

 ARTICLE TEN.- The organization and direction of the CIR corresponds to the General Assembly and the Board of Directors, observing the following rules:

-- The General Assembly is the highest body of the College and is made up of the founding members and a representative (Counselor) for each of the National Groups that are admitted.
+1. The General Assembly is the highest body of the College and is composed of the founding members and a representative (Director) for each of the National Groups that have been admitted.
 The National Association of each country has the right to one vote.

-- The General Assembly will meet in an ordinary manner at least once a year; and in an extraordinary manner when necessary.
+2. The General Assembly will meet ordinarily at least once a year; and extraordinarily when necessary.

-- Every two years, during the Inter-American Congresses of Radiology, an Ordinary General Assembly will be held with an electoral nature that will have at least two sessions and will be in charge of electing the President-Elect and the new member of the board.
-He will also take possession of the new Board of Directors.
+3. Every two years, during the Inter-American Congresses of Radiology, an Ordinary General Assembly will be held with an electoral purpose that will have at least two sessions and will be responsible for electing the President-Elect and the new member of the Board of Directors.
+It will also install the new Board of Directors.
 The place and date will be communicated to the Directors at least forty-five days before it takes place.

-- At the request of the Board of Directors, the majority of the Assembly, or a group of five National Associations, an Ordinary or Extraordinary Assembly session may be called.
-The call must be made no less than sixty days in advance and the place, date, time and agenda must be specified.
+4. At the request of the Board of Directors, the majority of the Assembly, or a group of five National Associations, an Ordinary or Extraordinary Assembly may be convened.
+The notice must be given at least sixty days in advance, and the place, date, time, and agenda must be specified.

-- The quorum to hold an Ordinary or Extraordinary Session requires the presence or duly accredited representation of half plus one of the Directors.
-If there is no quorum, a second call will be made and the assembly will be held one hour later, with the directors present.
+5. The quorum to hold an Ordinary or Extraordinary Session requires the presence or duly authorized representation of a majority of the Directors.
+If there is no quorum, a second notice will be issued, and the assembly will be held one hour later with the Directors present.

-- The founding members and national groups that cannot be present, in Ordinary or Extraordinary sessions, may delegate their vote to a regular councilor, to a member of the board of directors or to the President of the CIR, by means of a written document that thus establishes it and is duly received in the Secretariat before the start of the Assembly.
+6. The founding members and national groups that cannot be present in Ordinary or Extraordinary sessions may delegate their vote to a regular director, a member of the board of directors, or the President of the CIR, by means of a written document that specifies this and is duly submitted to the Secretariat before the start of the Assembly.

-- At the Ordinary and Extraordinary Assemblies, the Members of the Board of Directors, the Councilors of the national groups, the Coordinators of the Commissions, Committees and Departments that are convened, the administrative and support staff indicated by the Board of Directors and the guests whose presence has been authorized by the General Assembly or Board of Directors.
+7. At the Ordinary and Extraordinary Assemblies, the Members of the Board of Directors, the Directors of the national groups, the Coordinators of the Commissions, Committees, and Departments that are convened, the administrative and support staff designated by the Board of Directors, and the guests whose presence has been authorized by the General Assembly or Board of Directors will be present.

-- The substitute Directors may attend the Assembly.
-They may only have a vote when they attend in the absence of the Regular Director and are authorized by means of a written document that establishes this and is duly received in the Secretariat before the start of the Assembly.
+8. Substitute Directors may attend the Assembly.
+They may only have a vote when they attend in place of the Regular Director and are authorized by means of a written document that specifies this and is duly received in the Secretariat before the start of the Assembly.

-- The sessions of the Ordinary General Assembly that include electoral matters in the Agenda will be at least two and will be carried out in the following manner:
+9. The sessions of the Ordinary General Assembly that include electoral matters on the Agenda will consist of at least two and will be carried out in the following manner:

 In the first session the agenda will be as follows:

-- The secretary will inform if there is a quorum, in accordance with subsection “e” of article ten; if it is sufficient, the session will be opened and the agenda will be submitted to the Assembly for consideration.
+1. The secretary will inform whether there is a quorum, in accordance with subsection “e” of article ten; if it is sufficient, the session will be opened and the agenda will be submitted to the Assembly for consideration.

-- Election of the Electoral Committee which will be made up of three members chosen within the assembly and only for this purpose and whose function will be limited to validating or rejecting the nominations of the candidates according to whether they meet the requirements of the regulations for this purpose.
+4. Election of the Electoral Committee, which will be made up of three members elected by the assembly and only for this purpose, and whose function will be limited to validating or rejecting the applications of the candidates according to whether they meet the requirements of the regulations for this purpose.
 It will be in charge of studying the eligibility of the candidates and presenting its report in the second session.

 In the second session the agenda will be as follows:

-- The secretary informs if a quorum exists according to subsection “e” of ARTICLE TEN.
-If it is sufficient, the session is opened and the Electoral Committee's Report on the eligibility of the candidates is reviewed.
+1. The secretary informs whether a quorum exists according to subsection “e” of ARTICLE TEN.
+If it is met, the session is opened and the Electoral Committee's Report on the eligibility of the candidates is reviewed.

-If there is no quorum, a second call will be called, half an hour later, and the session will be held with the existing quorum.
+2. If there is no quorum, a second call will be issued half an hour later, and the session will proceed with the quorum present.

-When there is more than one candidate, the election will be made by vote.
-If there is a tie, a second vote may be held between the first two who have obtained a majority, without taking into account the other candidates.
+4. When there is more than one candidate, the election will be conducted by voting.
+If there is a tie, a second vote may be held between the top two who received the most votes, excluding the other candidates.
 If there is still a tie, voting will continue until a majority is obtained.

-- The Secretary General asks the Councilors for proposals for the position of Vice Presidents and the Councilors immediately vote for the position of Vice President of the region that corresponds to them.
+6. The Secretary General asks the Councilors for proposals for the position of Vice President, and the Councilors then immediately vote for the position of Vice President of the region that corresponds to them.

-- The venue and date of the subsequent Congress and its alternate venue are voted on.
+7. The venue and date of the subsequent Congress and its alternate venue are voted.

 ARTICLE ELEVEN.- The General Assembly will have the following functions: